What is Informed Consent and How Can it Help Prevent Medical Malpractice?

-Informed consent is an important part of the doctor-patient relationship.
-Patients should be able to trust and rely on their doctors to use their extensive training and experience to heal them.
-That does not mean patients should be left in the dark when it comes to making medical decisions.
+Informed consent is integral to the doctor-patient relationship.
+Patients need to trust and rely on their doctors to use their extensive training and experience to heal them.
+That does not mean you should be left in the dark when it comes to making medical decisions.

-Informed Consent is an important part of the doctor-patient relationship.
+Informed Consent is an important part of the doctor-patient relationship

-- The patient’s current medical condition.
+- Your current medical condition

-- Why procedure or treatment being proposed.
+- Why the procedure or treatment is being proposed

-- Who will be performing the procedure and what their qualifications are.
+- Who will be performing the procedure and what their qualifications are

-- The risks of the proposed treatment or procedure.
+- The risks of the proposed treatment or procedure

-- Any reasonable alternative procedures and treatments.
+- Any reasonable alternative procedures and treatments

-- The chances that the procedure or treatment will be successful.
+- The chances that the procedure or treatment will be successful

-- The expected recovery time.
+- The expected recovery time

 - What the recovery period will entail (bed rest, therapy, crutches, etc…)